dennnnise/Ada_Resume/resume.md

 oakstreet library facility
 _student library asistant_, fall 2012
-*in charge of book processing, shipping, and maintanence of the books
+* in charge of book processing, shipping, and maintanence of the books

 ### volunteer
 center on contemporary art _seattle,wa_
-* docent on
+* docent
+* photographer for special events, like opening receptions of art shows

+alternative sprig break _olympia, wa_
+* traveled with a group of students from the university of illinois to olympia, washington to partner with GRuB to promoto sustainable urban agriculture and build gardens for low-income families

+women's resource center _champaign, il_
+*photographed events such as the annual welcoming week at different locations around campus

+thomas paine elementary school _urbana, il_
+* tutored enrichments units in math and reading for grades k-2, and helped faciliate classroom activities

+stratton elementary school _champaign, il_
+* created buletin boards and learning games for second graders